nodejs/node-v0.x-archive/doc/api/cluster.markdown

     var timeouts = [];
     var errorMsg = function () {
-        console.error("Something must be worng with the connection ...");
+        console.error("Something must be wrong with the connection ...");
     });

     cluster.on('fork', function (worker) {